 'An intelligent and beautiful picture book.
 A philosophical underwater exploration under a guise of absurdity'

-ANGELA TROLOVE.
-ARTZONE
+ANGELA TROLOVE, ARTZONE

 PUBLISHED: October 2021

 ISBN: 9780995137813

 Hardback, 250 x 190mm.
 96 pages. \$45

-In Norda's day the French modigist Heart Miller Edmanth, his father was English, produced the three-volume Hearty of Towares, which because the English produced the Norda's Heart day between and the process of the Post Menson, the India has Finales and the Sections and the process process that the process of the Post Menson and London and process which the section is to will on the Sections and the process which that enabled his to will on the sections whether, and bend such that the section of the Post Menson and Post Menson or collect specimens there, It was be not entire to the pack hose belower.
-We Zoultan's other better eproche, Pollume records: One lamboat sixty years and several tracommir shifts here, this foliater has its own gene Segmentation records: \sim gh the throats of earth and stone; rain more and ice all give it volume.
-Handfuls of fear are 26 everywhere found in dust, but this is water - either a lymn or a disaster, and between the two series her offigeing a few weeks more until they're ready to let go.
-You too are water - but the old gods 86 The dams man says see and be feet will be received be successing if there is a present distinguished in the industrial section in the condition of the set in the lens of the set there is in the condition of the lens of the offered by God or the gods, Camus answers Hamlet's question in the affirmative.
+In Serval's day the French nodogist Henri Milne Eduards, his failure was English produced his three-volume Thirty of Crusteres, shish because the standards two on the silver's Milne Dikarst behaving poistions, at the Fails Menricum, the Justice has The States and the Sectioners, and he pisteres seed to fixing with in an in-pump, a modified ferrent in behaving, and seals of this care that the pisteres was that fixing with in a real part of the seals of the Section of - rough the throats of earth and stone; rain snow and ice all give it volume.
+Handfuls of fear ar 26 everywhere found in dust, but this is water - either a lynn or a disaster, and between the two series her offigeing a few weeks more until they're ready to let go.
+You too are water - but the old gods 86 The about must one year and his offered will be normally the original periods by the proposal flow the irred in both was disclosed by the period periods of the period by the proceed by the period by the period period of the period period of the period period of the period of the period period of the period p offered by God or the gods, Camus answers Hamlet's question in the affirmative.
 The last sentence of The Myth of Sigythm: The struggle towards beights is enough to fill a man's heart.
 One must imagine Sisythms happy, dua't need the irrigation of your praise or teurs; they need your sid, your patient, repetitive decession.
 8 Felt JOHANNA EMENEY Couples in last-chance therapy, friends unfriending, racist trolls trawling the comments section for game - this collection of poems is concerned with the things that make us feel.
 The felt realm is very much in nature, too.
 From the calm of a sleeping doe to the slow unwinding of the last bee on earth, Johanna Emeney seems to say that there is a message in the air - for those who listen with all of their senses.
 JOHANNA EMENEY lives with her husband, goats, ponies and cats on four acres just north of Auckland.
 She is a senior tutor at Massey University and has also worked as an English literature teacher, and as a facilitator of creative writing workshops for adults and young people.
 Her previous collections of poetry are Apple & Tree (Cape Catley, 2011) and Family History (Mākaro Press, 2017).